-ATRenew Inc. (previously AiHuiShou International Co.
-Ltd.) (the "Company") was incorporated under the laws of the Cayman Islands on November 22, 2011.
-The Company through its wholly-owned subsidiaries, variable interest entity ("VIE") and VIE's subsidiaries (collectively, the "Group") primarily sell pre-owned consumer electronics through its online platforms and offline stores, and provide services to third-party merchants to sell the products through its platforms.
+ATRenew Inc. (the "Company") was incorporated under the laws of the Cayman Islands on November 22, 2011.
+The Company through its subsidiaries (collectively, the "Group") primarily sell pre-owned consumer electronics through its online platforms and offline stores, and provide services to third-party merchants to sell the products through its platforms.
 The Group's principal operations and geographic markets are in the People's Republic of China ("PRC").